blab-lab/vsaSentence/README.md

 Analyze the data
 ------
-Data analysis was performed in MATLAB 2022a.
 The main function is `stats_vsaSentencePaperFigs.m`, which is organized by the corresponding figure in the paper.
 Make sure to update the path on line 15.

 You will also need code in the free-speech repository (<https://github.com/carrien/free-speech>).
 To ensure compatibility, use a version from ~August 2024.

 Generate the figures
 ------
-Figures were generated using MATLAB 2022a.
 The main function is `plot_vsaSentencePaperFigs.m`.
 Make sure to update the paths on lines 43 and 45.

 You will also need code in the free-speech repository (<https://github.com/carrien/free-speech>).